Super Bowl XLVII: Power outage

 Play was interrupted for 34 minutes because of a 22-minute partial power outage.
 The power failed with 13:22 remaining in the third quarter with the Ravens leading 28–6.
 Emergency generators provided backup lighting.
 The New Orleans Fire Department rescued people from elevator seven, but other elevators were brought to the ground uneventfully.
 Attendees used double the usual amount of data for their cell phones.
 AT&T reported 78 gigabytes (GB) downloaded from 8 to 9 PM, about double from the peak the year before.
 NFL chief security officer Jeffrey Miller attributed fans' calmness to their preoccupation with their electronics.

-SMG, the Superdome's management company, recently upgraded electrical systems at the facility.
-In an October 15, 2012 memo, Louisiana officials expressed concern that the equipment bringing electricity into the stadium from utility company Entergy had a "chance of failure".
+SMG, the Superdome's management company, had recently upgraded electrical systems at the facility.
+In an October 15, 2012, memo, Louisiana officials expressed concern that the equipment bringing electricity into the stadium from utility company Entergy had a "chance of failure".
 Authorities subsequently spent nearly $1 million on upgrades to the stadium, more than half of that paid to Allstar Electric to upgrade electrical feeder cables.

 Entergy and SMG both said the problem was in interconnection equipment, and SMG hired a third party to investigate.
 Investigations homed in on a newly installed switchgear.
 Entergy installed a pair of relays made by Rogers Park's S&C Electric Company of Rogers Park, Chicago to ensure continued power supply in case one supply line failed.
 One of those relays tripped.
 Subsequent tests showed one of the relays functioned properly and the other did not.
 S&C Electric Co. claims the relay's trip setting was too low, but Entergy claims that the two were set identically.

 Electricity usage during the game was on par with a regular New Orleans Saints game.
 The halftime show was powered by a generator that did not impact the stadium's power.

 CBS-TV viewers were shown the half-lit Superdome interior.
 The main broadcast booth was off line; sideline reporter Steve Tasker informed the audience that "a click of the lights" had occurred and play had been halted.
-Ray Lewis later stated in an interview that he believed the blackout was part of a conspiracy, saying "You're a zillion dollar company and your lights go out?
+Ray Lewis later stated in an interview that he believed the blackout was part of a conspiracy, saying: "You're a zillion-dollar company and your lights go out?
 No. No way."
-49ers CEO Jed York responded to the claim on Twitter in jest, tweeting "There is no conspiracy.
+49ers CEO Jed York responded to the claim on Twitter in jest, tweeting: "There is no conspiracy.
 I pulled the plug."